-On the start date, a lessee will measure the lease liability at the present value of the lease payments that have not been paid on that date.
+On the initiation date, a lessee will measure the lease liability at present value of the lease payments that have not been paid on that date.

-Lease payments will be discounted using the implicit interest rate in the lease if the rate could be easily determined.
-If that rate cannot be easily determined, the lessee will use the incremental borrowing rate.
+Lease payments will be discounted using the interest rate implied in the lease, if the rate could be easily determined.
+If that date cannot be easily determined, the lessee will use the incremental rate for lease loans.

-On the start date, the lease payments included in the measurement of the lease liability consist of the following payments for the right to use the underlying asset during the term of the lease that are not paid on the start date:
+On the initiation date, the lease payments included in the measurement of the lease liability consist of the following payments for the right to use the underlying asset during the term of the lease that are not paid on the initiation date:

-- Fixed payments, minus any lease incentive receivable; - Variable lease payments, that depend of an index or a rate, initially measured using the index or rate on the start date; - Amounts that the lessee expects to pay as guarantees of the residual value; - The price of exercising a purchase option if the lessee is reasonably sure of exercising that option; - Payments of penalizations for termination of the lease, if the term of the lease reflects that the lessee will exercise an option to terminate the lease.
+- Fixed payments, less any lease incentive receivable; - Variable lease payments, that depend of an index or a rate, initially measures using the index or rate on the initiation date; - Amounts that the lessee expects to pay as guarantees of the residual value; - The price of exercising a purchase option if the lessee is reasonably sure of exercising that option; - Payments of penalizations for termination of the lease, if the term of the lease reflects that the lessee will exercise an option to terminate the lease.

-8.12.4 Subsequent measurement of the right of use asset
+8.12.4 Subsequent measure for right to use

-After the start date, the Company will measure its right of use asset applying the cost model.
+After the initiation date, the Company will measure its asset for right to use applying the cost model.

-8.13 Borrowing costs
+8.13 Loans costs

-The borrowing costs directly attributable to the acquisition, construction or production of qualifiable assets, which require a substantial period of time until they are ready for their use or sale, are added to the cost of those assets during that time until they are ready for their use or sale.
+The costs for loans directly attributable to the acquisition, construction or production of qualifiable assets, which require a substantial period of time until they are ready for their use or sale, are added to the cost of those assets during that time until the time when they are ready for their use or sale.

-All the other borrowing costs are recognized in income during the period in which they are incurred.
+All the other costs for loans are recognized in the results during the period in which they are incurred.